Jerzy Vetulani: Accident and death

 On March 2, 2017, in the evening, Vetulani, who was at the age of 81, was hit by an automobile at the pedestrian crossing receiving serious injuries.
 Vetulani was walking home from his regular place of work, the Institute of Pharmacology of the Polish Academy of Sciences, taking a route he knew very well.
 Directly after the accident he was put into a pharmacological coma, and his condition was determined as severe but stable.
 He was being treated at the Emergency Medicine Rescue and Disaster Center at the Szpital Uniwersytecki (University Hospital) in Kraków, under the supervision of the team of Professor Jerzy Wordliczek.

-Vetulani's health, however, did not improve and he died in the hospital on April 6, 2017.
+Vetulani's health did not improve and he died in the hospital on April 6, 2017.
 He was buried on April 18, 2017, in the Avenue of the Meritorious at the Rakowicki Cemetery in Kraków.
 Aleksander Janicki, visual artist and Vetulani's friend was the master of the ceremony which was carried out in a secular rite.
-Among the speakers at the funeral were Mayor of Kraków Jacek Majchrowski, president of the Polish Academy of Learning Andrzej Białas, Member of the Sejm Józef Lassota, and also friends and family of the late scientist.
+Among the speakers at the funeral were Mayor of Kraków Jacek Majchrowski, president of the Polish Academy of Learning Andrzej Białas, Member of the Sejm Józef Lassota, and also friends and family of Jerzy Vetulani.

-His wife Maria Vetulani died few months later, on September 21, 2017.
+His wife Maria Vetulani died on 21 September 2017.